CampusVH/pult/README.md

    We have developed a native camera subsystem for PULT, CVH-Camera.
    It provides a simple web interface to share a camera view and uses the Janus WebRTC gateway to distribute it to the audience.
-   That way, CVH-Camera provides high quality at resonably low consumption of CPU power and network bandwidth.
+   That way, CVH-Camera provides high quality at a reasonably low consumption of CPU power and network bandwidth.

    CVH-Camera is available at